Amid Mixed Economic News, Strong Corporate Earnings

-Mr. ANDREW BARTELS (Forrester Research): If you dont have the money to buy a new house or buy a new car, you still feel I can go out and buy a new PC for $500.
+ANDREW BARTELS: If you don't have the money to buy a new house or buy a new car, you still feel I can go out and buy a new PC for $500.

-Mr. MARTIN REYNOLDS (Gartner Research): There's a consequence that technology has aged out.
-And one of the tremendous things about technology is every year it just gets better, and if you dont invest in it you tend to fall behind everybody else.
+MARTIN REYNOLDS: There's a consequence that technology has aged out.
+And one of the tremendous things about technology is every year it just gets better, and if you don't invest in it you tend to fall behind everybody else.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.